freeCodeCamp/freeCodeCamp/docs/index.md

 Be polite and patient.
 Our community of volunteers and moderators are always around to guide you through your queries.

+**Additional Assistance:**

-When in doubt, you can reach out to our platform dev team to help you with this:
+If you have queries about the stack, architecture of the codebase, feel free to reach out to our staff dev team:

 | Staff                | Send message on Gitter                                        | DM on Twitter                                         |
 | :------------------- | :------------------------------------------------------------ | :---------------------------------------------------- |